FCollaPi/p2-datasci4health/README.md

 3. Orange

 ## Methodology
-In the preliminary analysis, we went through all the available tables to understand what kind of data was available.
+We went through all the available tables during the preliminary analysis to understand what kind of data was available.
 Then, with that in hand, we held a brief discussion to shepherd our decisions moving forward - and we reached a consensus that mental health awareness should serve as a foundation for our analysis.

 Since we aimed at a direct relation between the aforementioned parameters, with no socio-economic constraint, we could drop tables containing data with prices, vendors, or anything that could sidetrack us from our goal, such as:
 -   Allergies